wildgoosespeeder/FFMPEG-To-Theora-Vorbis-OGG-File-GUI/README.md

 Planned features, from highest priority to lowest priority:
 * Trim times for each file.
 Right now, manually have to trim with a different program before conversion.
+* Integrate CMD information into the GUI, such as how much of the conversion is complete, errors ffmpeg returns, etc.
 * Create OGA (Vorbis) only files.
 * WebM output; VP8+Vorbis and VP9+Opus
 * Incorperate other HTML5 proposed formats for \<audio\> and \<video\> tags.